Ugarz/eth-todo-list-react/README.md

-# Simple Ethereum blockchain interation
+# Simple Ethereum blockchain interaction
 With this repository i'm aiming to understand how to interact with the ethereum Blockchain.
 Using the testnest, I will be using and listing every resources I'm using to help you to do the same.

 # Launch the project